 If you want to have an alternative experience, you should try the ”Dinner in the sky” – a restaurant where you can dine suspended in the air – or the fancy Atmosphere 360 Revolving Restaurant – an elegant restaurant on top of a skyscraper that rotates 360° offering a fantastic view over Kuala Lumpur.

 The local currency is the Malaysian Ringgit (MYR).
 1 USD is around 4.35 MYR (May 2020), 1 Euro is around 4.76 MYR (May 2020).
 You can exchange your currency at the Airport where you’ll find several money exchange shops and ATMs to withdraw.
 In downtown, there are many money changers with very good rates like Vital Rate, Max Money, NS Cashpoint, UAE Exchange and Metro Exchange.
 Many of these money exchange chains have their branches in the shopping mall too.
 Usually, you can convert your currency in the hotels as well, but the rate is higher.
 The method of payment is mostly cash.
 Hotels, malls stores and many restaurants accept the credit card.

 - NIGHTLIFE IN KUALA LUMPUR

 The most famous place for enjoying the Kuala Lumpur nightlife is Changkat Bukit Bintang.
 It is busy street plenty of international restaurants, cocktail lounges, bars, pubs and, of course, clubs playing all the hit of the moment.

 The easiest way is to take a flight from KL airport with Air Asia.
 If you book in advance, you can get very cheap tickets.
-The other option is by bus, and there are two main bus stations: Puduraya Bus Terminal (Pudu Sentral) close to Chinatown and Bersepadu Selatan Terminal, the biggest Station of KL where you can also leave for Thailand or Singapore.
+The other option is by bus, and there are two main bus stations: Puduraya Bus Terminal (Pudu Sentral) close to Chinatown and Bersepadu Selatan Terminal, the biggest bus station of KL where you can also leave to Thailand or Singapore.